Olivier Molendi‐Coste

 About Olivier Molendi‐Coste

 Olivier Molendi‐Coste is a scholar working on Aging, Physiology and Epidemiology, having authored 25 papers that have together received 1.2k indexed citations.
-Recurring topics across this work include Liver Disease Diagnosis and Treatment (7 papers), Adipokines, Inflammation, and Metabolic Diseases (6 papers) and Diet and metabolism studies (5 papers).
+Recurring topics across this work include Liver Disease Diagnosis and Treatment (7 papers), Adipokines, Inflammation, and Metabolic Diseases (6 papers), Diet and metabolism studies (5 papers), Adipose Tissue and Metabolism (5 papers), Birth, Development, and Health (4 papers), Diet, Metabolism, and Disease (3 papers), Fatty Acid Research and Health (3 papers) and Pancreatic function and diabetes (3 papers).
 The work is most often cited by research in Epidemiology (500 citations), Physiology (314 citations) and Hepatology (96 citations).
 Olivier Molendi‐Coste has collaborated with scholars based in France, Belgium and Netherlands.
 Frequent co-authors include Isabelle Leclercq, Vanessa Legry, Patrice D. Cani, Nicolas Lanthier, Nico van Rooijen, Yves Horsmans, David Dombrowicz, Bart Staels, Emmanuel Bouchaert and Christine Laborie.
-Their work appears in journals such as The Journal of Experimental Medicine, PLoS ONE and The Journal of Clinical Endocrinology & Metabolism.
+Their work appears in journals such as Scientific Reports, Clinical Science, PLoS ONE, Endocrinology and Journal of Hepatology.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.